zinzloun/gitlabCI/README.md

 - On Gitlab set Github as import source: https://docs.gitlab.com/administration/settings/import_and_export_settings/#configure-allowed-import-sources
 - Import the cloned repo from your Github account to Gitlab using a Github personal access token: https://docs.gitlab.com/user/project/import/github/
 - Now create a new project as import project.
 Select the cloned repo, be sure to change the owner from root to your group before to proceed
-- We need to creata another branch named master, since Snyk free plan allows only to scan master branches.
+- We need to create another branch named master, since SonarCloud free plan allows only to scan master branches.
 In your new project navigate to Code->Branches, click New branch, set the name as master and create it from main.
 Then go to Settings->Repository, expand Branch defaults and set master.
 Eventually you can return to the branches section to delete main

 ## Create project variable
 You need to create a SonarCloud account, then you must create an organization and  related project.